dominiklessel/node-restify-boilerplate/README.md

 SecretAccessKey: Provided by `config/global.json`
 String to Sign: Value of the `<Config/Security/DateIdentifier>` header

+You can find an example in the [examples/client](https://github.com/dominiklessel/node-restify-boilerplate/tree/examples/client) branch.

 ## Loging

 By default `node-bunyan` is used for logging to a file (`./logs/{{NODE_ENV}}-{{SERVER:NAME}}.log`).
 Additionally sending logs to Loggly is supported (take a look at the config file).